Trimethoprim Antibiotic UK: Complete Guide for Women with Cystitis and UTIs

 What is trimethoprim used for?

-Trimethoprim is primarily for UTIs including cystitis and kidney infections.
+Trimethoprim is primarily used for UTIs including cystitis, kidney infections, and urethritis.
 It can also treat some chest infections, acne, ear/nose/throat infections, and traveller’s diarrhoea.
 It is NICE second-line for uncomplicated UTIs after nitrofurantoin.

 How does trimethoprim prevent bacterial infection?